Online shopping has been turbocharged by the pandemic. There's no going back - KESQ

 Other retailers that invested heavily in e-commerce before the pandemic are also thriving.
 Walmart is one example, but there are other less obvious success stories.
 Ikea, which is best known for its cavernous big box stores, reported a 45% increase in online sales over the 12 months to August.

 Going bust: The ranks of the less fortunate include companies that didn’t fully embrace online shopping, or that relied too heavily on sales in malls.
 J. Crew, Brooks Brothers, Sur La Table and Men’s Wearhouse owner Tailored Brands have all filed for bankruptcy in recent months.
-The company behind Pringle sweaters and Harris Tweed is also at risk of collapse.
+Edinburgh Woollen Mill, which sells Pringle sweaters and coats made from Harris Tweed, is at risk of collapse in the United Kingdom.

 The question: Will consumers keep buying online once the pandemic fades?

-Note: Correction: An earlier version of this article incorrectly described the relationship between Edinburgh Woollen Mill and Harris Tweed.
-The company sells products made from the cloth.